Skip to main content

 You feel it in your body.
 A subtle shift in energy, a change in your sleep, a difference in how you respond to food and exercise.
 These experiences are valid, and they originate deep within your biology, at the precise intersection of your lifestyle and your cellular machinery.

-The question of whether can change your body’s hormonal communication system is profound.
+The question of whether diet and exercise can change your body’s hormonal communication system is profound.
 The answer is an emphatic yes.
 This process is an active, dynamic recalibration of your body’s most sensitive signaling network.
 Your daily choices directly instruct your cells on how to listen to and respond to hormonal messages.
 This is a journey into understanding your own biological systems, a process of reclaiming vitality by learning to speak your body’s native language.

 Hormones are chemical messengers that travel through your bloodstream, carrying instructions from one set of cells to another.
 For these messages to be received, they must bind to specific structures on the surface of or inside target cells.
 These docking stations are called receptors.